Documentation Index

 3. Upload the file.

-The conf folder contains the following types of files:
+The conf folder contains the following file types:

 • .properties—General property files for Zilliant CPQ.
 For example, application.properties.